 Growing up, sweet and sour was my absolute FAVORITE takeout dish.
-That sticky, glossy sauce just hits all the right notes and it’s a super nostalgic dish for me.
+That sticky, glossy sauce just hits all the right notes, and it’s super nostalgic.
 And I know sweet and sour is a super popular takeout dish for so many.
-This lovely, juicy chicken meatball version is a fun twist on the classic.

-You can bake, pan-fry or air fry the meatballs – I prefer either baking or air frying them just so I can forget about them while prepping the rest of the ingredients.
-And while I have been an air fryer skeptic for a long time, there is no denying that it makes this recipe quicker to make.
+- You can bake, pan-fry, or air fry the meatballs – I prefer either baking or air frying them just so I can forget about them while prepping the rest of the ingredients.

-I really love how this sweet and sour sauce hits all those sticky, glossy nostalgic notes without being overly sugary, sweet and cloying, which is what I really wanted to avoid.
-And while these are brilliant served over steamed rice for a fun better-than-takeout night in, they’re also fab as little party bites with the sweet and sour sauce on the side.
+While the meatballs are brilliant served over steamed rice for a fun better-than-takeout night in, they’re also fab as little party bites with the sweet and sour sauce on the side.

 - Ground chicken.
-You could use ground turkey, pork, beef or a plant based alternative if you prefer.
-Or if you can’t find ground chicken, you can blitz 1lb (500g) of skinless, boneless chicken thighs in a food processor to make DIY ground chicken.
+You could use ground turkey, pork, beef, or a plant-based alternative if you prefer.
+Or if you can’t find ground chicken, you can blitz 1 lb (500g) of skinless, boneless chicken thighs in a food processor to make DIY ground chicken.

 - Pineapple.
 I’m using canned pineapple here – both because we’ll use the juice in the sauce and because it’s easily available year-round – but you can use fresh pineapple if you like.
 With canned, look for pineapple in juice, rather than syrup (syrup will be too sweet).